1) Let your joy be in your journey - not in some distant goal.

 39) If you believe, as we believe, that diversity leads to better products, and we're all about making products that enrich people's lives, then you obviously put a ton of energy behind diversity the same way you would put a ton of energy behind anything else that is truly important.

 40) When you're an engineer, you want to analyze things a lot.
 But if you believe that the most important data points are people, then you have to make conclusions in relatively short order.
+Because you want to push the people who are doing great.
+And you want to either develop the people who are not or, in the worst case, they need to be somewhere else.

 42) It turns out that people - in every country in the world, there's a segment of buyers that wants the best product and the best experience.
 And that's what we're about providing.